mkandziora/plantastic/home.md

 permalink: /home/
 ---

-"Evolutionary botanist, who combines phylogenetic data with ecological information to understand how biodiversity is generated and maintained across space and time."
+"Evolutionary botanist, who uses programming skills to combine phylogenetic data with trait and ecological information to understand how biodiversity is generated and maintained across space and time."

-Nothing makes sense than in the light of evolution...